ak-side-projects/StreetEZ/README.md

 ## Upcoming Improvements

-* Pagination using Kaminari
-* Emails using ActionMailer and Sendgrid
 * Allow drag and drop photo upload
-* Verify user phone number when logging in with facebook
 * Implement password reset
-* Make calendar interface more interactive for open houses
+* Make calendar interface for open houses more interactive
 * Add photo carrousel to rental listings
-* Allow user to see attendees of his / her open house
+* Allow user to see attendees of his / her open houses